LivingWithHippos/server-stuff/README.md

 * put everything in the same *docker-compose.yml* file, a single network will be created and connect all of them
 * manually choose a network and set it in every *docker-compose.yml* file

-I'm using a single compose file because I didn't know yet about this when I first built the server, but on this repo, I'm using option 2 (__N.B. not tested yet__).
+I'm using a single compose file because I didn't know yet about this when I first built the server, but I'm moving towards option 2.

 Network creation under Letsencrypt/Swag compose file: